Pledge to make a difference, together.

 Mixed school groups of 5 grapple with achieving net zero carbon as it relates to one of three factors - transportation, food, solar energy - for a fictitious high school entitled UCES.
 Climate coaches and subject matter experts judge each student group.
 The top 2 groups will present to the School Board (subject matter experts from MD - EPA, Funder(s), SGAP Leaders Advisors and Board Members, Engineers etc.) Student groups will address the challenge head-on and present their proposed solutions: 1) how to achieve next zero carbon at UCES high school (groups will choose transportation, solar or food), and 2) how to advocate for vulnerable communities negatively impacted by climate injustices.
 Next, student groups of 5 present their ideas and supporting details to an audience of subject matter experts.
 Student groups get actionable advice from the experts who score students based on a rubric.
 The top scoring groups will receive individual and team awards (shadowing, internships etc) Students learn to collaborate among mixed school groups, enhance their understanding of solar energy, electrical vehicles, carbon footprint, calculate GHG associated with UCEs high school, as well as their own, and think critically about climate and environmental injustice

-SGAP Leaders is where underserved teens develop leadership and soft skills through the lens of STEM, Sustainability and Social Justice.
-For instance, our signature Sustainability Challenge workshops simulate real-world challenges for our teens, where they grapple with climate and environmental justice issues within their communities.
+SGAP Leaders is where underserved teens develop leadership and soft skills through the lens of STEM, Sustainability and Social Impact.
+For instance, our signature Sustainability Challenge workshops simulate real-world challenges for our teens, where they grapple with climate and environmental impact issues within their communities.
 We encourage our teens to view their community challenge as a part of a greater global challenge.

 Do you work for this organization?